Is Oaxaca, Mexico Worth Visiting? (YES, and Here’s Why!)

 Oaxaca is famous for its beaches and backpacker beach towns as much as its archaeological ruins or historic capital city.

-That said, you have probably already heard of the Mexican surfing mecca of Puerto Escondido, but there is more to the coastline than that.
+That said, you may have heard of the Mexican surfing mecca of Puerto Escondido, but there is more to the coastline than just that.

 San Agustinillo, Zipolite, and Santa Maria Huatulco’s beaches, to name a few, offer even more respite from the city.